 School uniform should be the least of a parent’s worries.
 That’s why UNISON’s very own charity, There for You, gives School Uniform Grants to members who need a helping hand in getting their kids kitted out for the new term.

 All applications should be submitted online.
-Once launched, the application form will go live here:https://www.unison.org.uk/get-help/services-support/there-for-you/school-uniform-grant/
+Once launched, the application form will go live here: School Uniform Grant | There for You (UNISON Welfare) | UNISON National

 Applications will be made online.
 You cannot apply before these times.

-School Uniform Grant 2023 eligibility:
+School Uniform Grant 2025 eligibility:

 Applicants must:

-- Have paid at least four weeks subscriptions at the time of applying.
+- Be a UNISON member and have paid at least four weeks’ subscriptions as of 28 May 2025.
 Subscriptions must be up to date.

 Only one application per household will be considered.